ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 - [ImageAlpha](https://pngmini.com/)
 - [JPEG-Optimizer](http://www.jpeg-optimizer.com/)

 For sites using a front-end build process, such as Gulp, Grunt, or npm scripts we can bake image optimization into our build process.
-The node package [imagemin](https://www.npmjs.com/package/imagemin) provides a utility for minimizing images in a number of build environments:
+The Node.js package [imagemin](https://www.npmjs.com/package/imagemin) provides a utility for minimizing images in a number of build environments:

 - **Command line interface:** [imagemin-cli](https://github.com/imagemin/imagemin-cli)
 - **Gulp**: [gulp-imagemin](https://www.npmjs.com/package/gulp-imagemin)